BAPS Shri Swaminarayan Mandir Christchurch: Priest

 The mandir has a full-time priest.
 Religious procedures and practices are adhered to by him.
-He offers water, toothpaste and toothbrush to all the Gods.
-Then he offers breakfast, which is freshly made daily.
 He does Aarti at 7.30 am, offers lunch at 11 AM.
 After that, the Gods rest.
 The priest rests from 1 PM until 2:45.
 Then he offers fruit and water and at 4 PM opens the temple to the public, where he meets and greets congregants.
 He offers religious services by performing religious celebrations at people's homes or at temples.